-(3) Type-volume limitation.
-The body of the petition shall not exceed six thousand (6,000) words, if the party uses a proportionally-spaced type style or typeface, such as Times New Roman, or six hundred fifty-five (655) lines, if the party uses a monospaced type style or typeface, such as Courier.

-H. Statement of compliance.
-If the body of the petition exceeds the page limitations of subparagraph (2) of Paragraph G of this rule, then the petition must contain a statement that it complies with the limitations of Subparagraph (3) of Paragraph G of this rule.
-If the petition is prepared using a proportionally-spaced type style or typeface, such as Times New Roman, the statement shall specify the number of words contained in the body of the petition as defined in Subparagraph (1) of Paragraph G of this rule.
+- (3) Type-volume limitation.
+The body of the petition shall not exceed six thousand (6,000) words, if the party uses a proportionally-spaced type style or typeface, such as Times New Roman, or six hundred fifty-five (655) lines, if the party uses a monospaced type style or typeface, such as Courier. - H. Statement of compliance.
+If the body of the petition exceeds the page limitations of Subparagraph (G)(2) of this rule, then the petition must contain a statement that it complies with the limitations of Subparagraph (G)(3) of this rule.
+If the petition is prepared using a proportionally-spaced type style or typeface, such as Times New Roman, the statement shall specify the number of words contained in the body of the petition as defined in Subparagraph (G)(1) of this rule.
 If the petition is prepared using a monospaced type style or typeface, such as Courier, the statement shall specify the number of lines contained in the body of the petition.
 If the word-count or line-count information is obtained from a word-processing program, the statement shall identify the program and version used.

-[As amended, effective January 1, 1988; September 1, 1991; September 1, 1993; January 1, 1997; as amended by Supreme Court Order No. 08-8300-018, effective August 4, 2008; by Supreme Court Order No. 10-8300-027, effective December 3, 2010.]
+[As amended, effective January 1, 1988; September 1, 1991; September 1, 1993; January 1, 1997; as amended by Supreme Court Order No. 08-8300-018, effective August 4, 2008; by Supreme Court Order No. 10-8300-027, effective December 3, 2010; as amended by Supreme Court Order No. 16-8300-011, effective for all cases pending or filed on or after December 31, 2016.]